If you’ve been thinking about opening an account with Ally Invest, this review is for you.

 Ally Invest supports taxable brokerage accounts as well as individual retirement accounts with no minimum.
 You can trade practically everything – stocks, bonds, mutual funds, ETFs, options, and even forex.
 The only asset not on that list is cryptocurrencies but I don’t invest in cryptocurrencies – and here’s why.

-Best of all, with the exception of mutual funds, all those trades are commission-free.
+Best of all, all those trades are commission-free.
 Options have a $0.50 per contract fee but no base commission is charged.

 The platform is pretty sophisticated and offers everything you could need from your basic brokerage account.
 There are real-time quotes, research, a customizable dashboard, and it is all accessible online.
 You don’t get Level 2 market data though.